 - Respond to inbound leads within 10 minutes.
 Responding days later can cost you business, and sometimes people don’t even remember why they contacted you.
-Other times they may have hired a competitor.
+Other times they may have hired competitors.

 - Offer a human connection.
 That’s why phone calls still matter to have a good lead response time

 - Don’t give up.
-Lilah mentioned that many sales teams, on average, contact prospects 1.3 times, even with a good lead response time that likely won’t be enough.
+Lilah mentioned that many sales teams, on average, contact prospects 1.3 times, even with a good lead response time, that likely won’t be enough.
 Consider upping the average to over 10 times.
 Keep in mind that not all contact attempts come at good times.
-Even if I’m interested, but you call when I’m in a meeting, I can’t talk.
+Even if I’m interested, if you call when I’m in a meeting, I can’t talk.